IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### VIF

-A VIF (*Virtual Network Interface*) object represents an attachment between a VM and a Network object.
+A [VIF object](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#class-vif) (Virtual Network Interface) represents an attachment between a VM and a Network object.
 When a VM is booted, its VIF objects are queried to determine which network devices to create.

 Example methods of the VIF class include:

 -  `plug` which *hot plugs* a network device into a running VM